BrenoAqua/Senren/README.md

 - 🟣 **Kifuku**

 ### Kanji Hover
-- Each kanji in the word can be hovered over.
-It will fetch all the cards within the note type and list all the words containing the same kanji.
+- You can hover over each kanji in a word to see all cards in the note type that contain the same kanji.

   <img src="https://github.com/user-attachments/assets/aca60447-6b26-413e-af77-3d45c5ddb18f" width="300">
 - Up to 5 words will be shown.
-If there are more, a "Show More" option will be available to display the others.
+If there are more, a "Show More" option will appear to display the others.
+> Only works on PC.

 ### Custom Dark Mode
 - Easily toggle between the default theme (light or original dark mode) and dark mode with a black background.